Last updated on June 8th, 2024

 The flow and return pipes will be used on the combi boiler when changing the system boiler to a combi boiler.
 Both boilers have flow and return pipes going to and from the radiators, but they will need to be adapted to get rid of the primaries heating the hot water cylinder.

-Is it Easy to Change From a Conventional Boiler to a Combi?
+Is it easy to change from a conventional boiler to a combi?

-The simple answer is no, and it’s not cheap, but changing from a conventional boiler to a combi might not be easy, but it will be worth it and may be necessary for your home.
+The simple answer is no, and it’s not cheap, changing from a conventional boiler to a combi might not be easy, but it will be worth it and may be necessary for your home.

 What is the downside of a combi boiler?

 The downside of a combi boiler is not getting enough hot water if you have a very large house and you plan on using multiple mixer showers at the same time.
+In this situation, you will probably be better with an unvented cylinder to store your hot water, and a system boiler to heat it.